francocruces/MioConnect/README.md

 # Requirements

+This project runs on Python 3.
+Requirements are inside `requirements.txt` file.

+* pyserial
+* python-osc

+You can easily install then via `pip install -r requirements.txt`.

 # How to run
 The file `main.py` contains the main loop for the application.
 Which instantiates a MyoDriver object and starts the main procedure.